 - a.
 To approve, monitor and administer research degree registrations, transfers and examination arrangements and make recommendations following examinations.
-In particular to: - approve programmes of work proposed in applications to register for the degrees of MPhil, MPhil with possibility of transfer to PhD (MPhil/PhD), PhD direct, PhD by published work and professional doctorate programmes; - ii. approve the appointment of Principal and Second Supervisors for the candidate's programme of work and approve the appointment of any additional supervisor(s) and/or adviser(s) as appropriate: - iii. satisfy itself that the conditions under which a candidate's works meet the university's requirements; - iv. monitor the progress of candidates through considering their submission of an annual research progress report;
+In particular to: - approve programmes of work proposed in applications to register for the degrees of DBA; - ii. approve the appointment of Principal and Second Supervisors for the candidate's programme of work and approve the appointment of any additional supervisor(s) and/or adviser(s) as appropriate: - iii. satisfy itself that the conditions under which a candidate works meet the university's requirements; - iv. monitor the progress of candidates through considering their submission of an annual research progress report; - v. approve changes to supervisory arrangements for candidates; - vi. approve extensions and interruptions to the period of registration of candidates; - ix. approve changes in the mode of study of candidates; - x. approve the withdrawal of students from their programme of study; - xi. approve examiners and examination arrangements;

-- v. approve arrangements for candidates who wish to be assessed for transferring their registration from MPhil to PhD; - vi. receive and consider assessors reports on candidates who have been assessed for transfer of registration from MPhil to PhD, and, where appropriate, approve the transfer: - vii. approve changes to supervisory arrangements for candidates; - viii. approve extensions and interruptions to the period of registration of candidates; - ix. approve changes in the mode of study of candidates; - x. approve the withdrawal of students from their programme of study; - xi. approve examiners and examination arrangements: - xii. receive and consider internal and external examiners reports, and, where appropriate, recommend the conferment of the relevant award on a candidate to Academic Council; and the comments/evaluation from external examiners about the process of the viva voce; - xii. to provide feedback to students, supervisors, school/institute and designated lead representatives on the outcome of submissions made to the Committee; - b.
-To receive and consider statistical data, and any other information relating to the progress of research students, either in relation to the university as a whole, or its constituent schools and institutes; - c.
-To be responsible for the monitoring of the quality of supervision of research students and for taking such steps as may be required to maintain and improve the quality of such supervision; - d.
+- xii. receive and consider internal and external examiners reports, and, where appropriate, recommend the conferment of the relevant award on a candidate to Academic Council; and the comments/evaluation from external examiners about the process of the viva voce; - xiii. to provide feedback to students, supervisors, school/institute and designated lead representatives on the outcome of submissions made to the Committee; - To receive and consider statistical data, and any other information relating to the progress of research students, either in relation to the university as a whole, or its constituent schools and institutes; - To be responsible for the monitoring of the quality of supervision of research students and for taking such steps as may be required to maintain and improve the quality of such supervision; - d.
 To implement and monitor mechanisms for the training of supervisors; - e.
 To monitor the development of 'key skills' programmes; - f.
-To consider matters brought to the Committee by the Chair, schools and institutes: - g.
+To consider matters brought to the Committee by the Chair, schools and institutes; - g.
 To promote the development of the postgraduate research community through the encouragement of the specific infrastructure support required to enable postgraduate research to progress; - h.
-To establish Sub-Committees and Working Groups, as appropriate, to facilitate furthering the work of the Committee; - To propose to Academic Council changes to the Academic Regulations for Research Awards as the need arises. - To prepare an annual report on the work of the Committee for consideration by Academic Council.
+To establish Sub-Committees and Working Groups, as appropriate, to facilitate furthering the work of the Committee; - i.
+To propose to Academic Council changes to the Academic Regulations for Research Awards as the need arises. - To prepare an annual report on the work of the Committee for consideration by Academic Council.